Are Dogs Monogamous? Do They Mate for Life?

 First of all, let's look at what being monogamous really means and its implications on the social lives of our beloved companions.

-Monogamy in a general sense of the word simply means having only one soul mate.
-It's the basis of our society, and for those who believe in a religious marriage it's a vow " till death do us apart."
+Monogamy, in a general sense, simply means having one soul mate.
+For those who believe in a religious marriage, it's a vow: "till death do us part."
 In the animal kingdom, a variety of mating systems abound.
 The most common form of monogamy we imagine in the animal world are animals who share their territory and form a social pair, living together, sharing resources and mating.

 Are Dogs Monogamous?

 If we look at wild canids, we will often see males and females form a strong social bond.
 David Mech's studies on wolves revealed how the alpha male and the alpha female become a pair and are generally the only ones in the pack with reproductive rights.
 As described earlier, monogamy is a convenient strategy in animals with young that are very vulnerable.
 Canid pups are pretty much helpless when they are born in their maternal dens.
 They are in a very underdeveloped state: can't see, can't hear, and can barely crawl.
 Leaving the vulnerable pups alone in the den while mom goes hunting is a poor choice, as they would quickly become dinner for nearby predators.
 In an ancestral past, the presence of the male may have helped the female efficiently raise her young.
 Perhaps a good example of monogamy is the wolf, even though coyotes are also known for remaining monogamous for even up to 10 years.

 Do Wolves Mate for Life?